Zaredin/ICURPP/README.md

   * Reducing Redundancy:
     I'm considering using a single function to handle capitalization variations (upper, lower, mixed case) instead of separate functions for flipping and capitalization.

-  * Enhance Efficiency:
+  * Enhancing Efficiency:
     For very large profiles, generating all combinations might become slow.
-I might xplore techniques like pruning unlikely combinations or using more efficient data structures for storing potential passwords.
+I might explore techniques like pruning unlikely combinations or using more efficient data structures for storing potential passwords.

   * Thread-Safety:
     I'm planning to scale the program to handle larger profiles in the future, and considering adding thread-safety mechanisms when modifying the combinations set concurrently.